Rocky4869/Rocky4869/README.md

 🔭 I’m currently studying in CUHK

-🌱 I’m currently learning Frontend stuff
+🌱 I’m currently doing meditation

 🤔 I’m looking for help with programming